Raymond James Analysts Give Zymeworks (NYSE:ZYME) a $60.00 Price Target

-Zymeworks (NYSE:ZYME) has been given a $60.00 price target by Raymond James in a research note issued on Tuesday, BayStreet.CA reports.
-The brokerage presently has a “strong-buy” rating on the stock.
-Raymond James’ target price would suggest a potential upside of 13.31% from the company’s current price.
+Raymond James set a $60.00 target price on Zymeworks (NYSE:ZYME) in a report published on Tuesday morning, BayStreet.CA reports.
+The brokerage currently has a strong-buy rating on the stock.

-Other equities analysts have also issued reports about the company.
-JPMorgan Chase & Co. initiated coverage on Zymeworks in a research note on Tuesday, September 29th.
-They issued a “neutral” rating on the stock.
-Zacks Investment Research lowered Zymeworks from a “hold” rating to a “sell” rating in a research note on Saturday, November 7th.
-Wells Fargo & Company boosted their price target on Zymeworks from $58.00 to $71.00 and gave the company an “overweight” rating in a research note on Tuesday.
-Finally, SVB Leerink boosted their price target on Zymeworks from $45.00 to $66.00 and gave the company an “outperform” rating in a research note on Tuesday.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating, nine have issued a buy rating and one has issued a strong buy rating to the company.
-The company has a consensus rating of “Buy” and an average price target of $56.30.
+Several other equities research analysts have also recently commented on the company.
+Zacks Investment Research cut Zymeworks from a hold rating to a sell rating in a report on Saturday, November 7th.
+Wells Fargo & Company raised their target price on Zymeworks from $58.00 to $71.00 and gave the stock an overweight rating in a research note on Tuesday.
+JPMorgan Chase & Co. started coverage on Zymeworks in a research note on Tuesday, September 29th.
+They set a neutral rating for the company.
+Finally, SVB Leerink raised their target price on Zymeworks from $45.00 to $66.00 and gave the stock an outperform rating in a research note on Tuesday.
+One analyst has rated the stock with a sell rating, one has given a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the company.
+Zymeworks currently has an average rating of Buy and an average price target of $56.30.

-In other Zymeworks news, CEO Ali Tehrani sold 3,500 shares of the company’s stock in a transaction on Monday, November 2nd.
-The stock was sold at an average price of $39.04, for a total value of $136,640.00.
-Following the completion of the transaction, the chief executive officer now owns 257,009 shares in the company, valued at approximately $10,033,631.36.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Neil A. Klompas sold 25,000 shares of the company’s stock in a transaction on Wednesday, December 9th.
-The shares were sold at an average price of $53.25, for a total value of $1,331,250.00.
-Following the completion of the transaction, the chief financial officer now owns 17,502 shares of the company’s stock, valued at approximately $931,981.50.
+In other news, insider Diana Hausman sold 701 shares of the stock in a transaction on Wednesday, December 2nd.
+The shares were sold at an average price of $55.01, for a total transaction of $38,562.01.
+Following the completion of the sale, the insider now owns 7,840 shares of the company’s stock, valued at $431,278.40.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Ali Tehrani sold 850 shares of the stock in a transaction on Monday, December 7th.
+The stock was sold at an average price of $56.16, for a total transaction of $47,736.00.
+Following the sale, the chief executive officer now directly owns 257,009 shares of the company’s stock, valued at approximately $14,433,625.44.
 The disclosure for this sale can be found here.
-Insiders sold a total of 36,083 shares of company stock valued at $1,886,672 in the last 90 days.
-Corporate insiders own 4.20% of the company’s stock.
+Insiders have sold 36,083 shares of company stock valued at $1,886,672 in the last three months.
+4.20% of the stock is owned by insiders.

 Zymeworks Company Profile